 |

 Receivables are deemed to be past due or impaired with reference to the Company’s normal terms and conditions of business.
 These terms and conditions are determined on a case to case basis with reference to the customer’s credit quality and prevailing market conditions.
-Receivables that are classified as ‘past due’ in the above tables are those that have not been settled within the terms and conditions that have been agreed with that customer.
+Receivables that are classified as ‘past due’ are those that have not been settled within the terms and conditions that have been agreed with that customer.

 |